baicalein/ayoon.github.io/README.md

 <summary><strong>Personal Trainer for RA (In Preparation)</strong></summary>

-Interdisciplinary project integrating exercise science, clinical pharmacy, and data science, including collaboration with certified personal trainers (ACSM-CPTs) and use of real-world trainer-collected data to inform lifestyle-based interventions for patients with rheumatoid arthritis.
+Interdisciplinary project integrating exercise science, clinical pharmacy, and data science, including collaboration with certified personal trainers (ACSM-CPTs) at Tampa Metropolitan YMCA and use of real-world trainer-collected data to inform lifestyle-based interventions for patients with rheumatoid arthritis.
 Planned development of a mobile health application to deliver personalized exercise programs and support PT–trainee communication (one-on-one and group-based), with optional participation of healthcare providers (e.g., clinical pharmacists) for RA patients who consent to referral-based care coordination.

 </details>